Sound House

 Sound House centers on a series of tasks that shape the sound in the room.
 These tasks–performed by the ensemble manipulating objects, controllers, lights, walls, Bunraku-like puppets, live-feed video–emerge from our interest in the daily routines of the Minuteman Missile technicians, who work in hidden underground launch facilities operated by the US military since the 1960’s.

 In Sound House, the video is part of the narratives which shapes the environment.
-Live-mixed projection amplifies tasks and provides information.
+Live-mixed projection amplifies tasks and provides visual hinds for the audiences.

 ▸ The Missile Control Room